KevinFGR/windows_forms/README.md

 # windows_forms
-A windows forms program i'm developing for practive
+A windows forms program i'm developing for practice